Striving for optimal results – State and Federal Courts

 - Sonkin v.
 Estelle, 676 So.
 2d 1374 (Fla.
 2d DCA 1996)

 - Pizza Hut of America, Inc. v.
 Miller, 696 So.
 2d 340 (Fla.
 1997), 674 So.
 2d 178 (Fla.
 2d DCA 1996)

 - Marable v.
 Fernandez, 656 So.
 2d 1284 (Fla.
 2d DCA 1995)

 - Walters v.
 Spaniel, 651 So.
 2d 1207 (Fla.
 2d DCA 1995)

 - Progressive Cas.
 Ins.
 Co. v.
 Motsinger, 636 So.
 2d 515 (Fla.
 2d DCA 1993)

-- Kynes, Markman & Felman, P.A., has been named since 2011 as a BEST LAW FIRM in Tampa by U.S. NEWS and BEST LAWYERS, the leading survey of lawyers worldwide.
+- Kynes, Markman & Felman, P.A., has been named as a Best Law Firm in Tampa by U.S. News & World Report and Best Lawyers, the leading survey of lawyers worldwide.
 Most recently, the firm has once again been recognized as a Top Tier Law Firm for appellate practice and commercial litigation.

 Character.
 Drive.
 Perseverance.